-- (a) [Except as provided in Rule 13504, p] Prehearing conferences will not be taperecorded unless the panel determines otherwise, either on its own initiative or upon motion of a party. - (b) If a prehearing conference is tape-recorded, the Director will provide a copy of the tape to any party upon request for a nominal fee.
+(a) Prehearing conferences will not be recorded unless the panel determines otherwise, either on its own initiative or upon motion of a party.

+(b) If a prehearing conference is recorded, it may be recorded using any of the methods discussed under Rule 13606.
+The Director will provide a copy of the recording to any party upon request for a nominal fee.